Force over Distance: Chapter 28

 In fact, he was sure it wasn’t.

 Because when he’d finally dragged the man out of it?
 He’d been sore as hell and running on empty.
-He was pushing his body way past what it should be capable of.
+He was pushing his body way past what it was capable of.
 It had to stop.
 It had to.
 For at least a few hours every night.
 If it didn’t—

 Well, honestly, Young had no idea what would happen.
 But it wasn’t gonna be pretty.